-The Blackrock Diving Board is located on the Salthill Promenade, in West Galway.
+The Blackrock Diving Board is located on the Salthill Promenade, known as one of the best beaches in Galway.
 The diving tower is considered iconic in Galway and on the ‘must-see’ list for most tourists who visit the city.
 The history of the Blackrock Diving board is quite a turbulent one, with the original board protested by many locals and being replaced twice since the original was erected.

 The original diving platform was first put up in 1885, and the owner of the area Col O’Hara objected so much that the board was taken down only to be put back up shortly after.
 The new structure was so unsafe it was replaced again after someone was almost killed in 1942.
 The diving board is extremely popular in summer with locals and tourists queuing the whole way up the stairs just to jump off one of the two levels of the platform.
 You will also find friends of these divers attempting to get the perfect mid-air shot, a shot which will most likely appear on Instagram shortly after.
 Even in the winter months, a beautiful shot of the platform can be captured, whether covered in snow or with a picturesque sunset in the background, the diving board is the perfect location for an Instagram shot.